rebecca1230/IntrotoIM/midtermProject/README.md

     }
   }
 ````
 Soon, I encounter some difficulties.
-I need to create a function that limits the movement of the strikers for each only has half of the screen, but I was not sure about how to approach the dilemma.
-Then, I added the following function under the Strikers(boolean left){} function:
+I need to create a function that limits the movement of the paddles for each only has half of the screen, but I was not sure about how to approach the dilemma.
+Then, I added the following function under the Paddles(boolean left){} function:
 ````
     if (x>width/2) {
       x= x-(width/2)-(j/2);